danielyu128/danielyu128/README.md

 ### 🏆 Achievements
 - Winner of the **Best Overall National Bank Of Canada Challenge Project (QHacks 2025)** [Link to Devpost](https://devpost.com/software/the-evolution-of-trade)
 - **Dean’s Honour List** at Queen’s University

 ---

+## 🏄 Hobbies & Interests
+Outside of coding, I’m all about:
+- 🏃‍♂️ Running & fitness (dreaming of an IRONMAN in 5 years!)
+- 🍳 Cooking up new recipes
+- 🍽️ “Food days” with friends, exploring new restaurants
+- 👨‍👩‍👧‍👦 Quality time with family & friends

+---